Kernix13/markdown-cheatsheet/SEO.md

 ## Repos to analyze

-I decided to search on Google and only link for GitHub results so that I could analyze why they appeared in the SERPs.
+I decided to search on Google and only look for GitHub results so that I could analyze why they appeared in the SERPs.
 I am going to analyze any repo I find in the SERPS.
 Here are ones I found as of 3-5-2026:

 ### Searches for "markdown cheat sheet"